 3. Child Participation

 Children, both vulnerable to and victims of child labour are identified and grouped into children's clubs where they are trained on child rights, child protection, life skills and advocacy.
 Children's Clubs have been instrumental in identifying issues of their peers, enrolling them in schooling, taking them out of child labour and child marriage.
 Children's Clubs also take the initiative for any development work in the village.

 34 functional children's clubs

-children trained in leadership, team building

-4. Child Protection

-This includes strengthening of child protection insitutions through sensitisation, training and capacity building
+children trained in leadership, team building 4.
+Child Protection This includes strengthening of child protection insitutions through sensitisation, training and capacity building families access social welfare schemes families access social protection schemes

-School Management Committees strengthened

-Village Level Child Protection Committees Strengthened

-5. Social Security

-Families are linked to relevant social security schemes which include pensions, job cards, housing schemes etc.
+- School Management Committees strengthened - 34 Village Level Child Protection Committees Strengthened 5.
+Social Security Families are linked to relevant social security schemes which include pensions, job cards, housing schemes etc.